 What treatment is available for optic nerve atrophy?

-Unfortunately, there is no treatment to reverse atrophy of the optic nerve; however, limiting further optic nerve damage (if possible) is the goal.
-For example, reduction of increased fluid pressure around the brain and spinal cord (hydrocephalus) may prevent further optic nerve damage.
-Spectacles may be prescribed to correct refractive error.
-When optic atrophy is unilateral, protection of the good eye is essential and wearing of protective lenses should be stressed.
-Magnifiers or tinted lenses may also improve visual function.
+Unfortunately, there is no treatment to reverse atrophy of the optic nerve.
+Diagnosing it early and limiting further optic nerve damage (if possible) is the goal.
+For example, removing increased fluid pressure around the brain and spinal cord (hydrocephalus) may prevent further optic nerve damage if that is the underlying cause of the OA.
+Glasses may be prescribed for kids who need them to get the best possible vision.
+Magnifier glasses or tinted lenses may also help vision.
+When optic atrophy is only in one eye, protection of the good eye by wearing of safety glasses is very important.

 What else can be done for a child with optic nerve atrophy?

-A child with ONA may have significantly reduced vision and thus need special assistance for school.
-A personalized learning plan via cooperation between educational specialists, schoolteachers, and low vision specialists (sometimes with optical devices) facilitates a maximal learning experience.
+A child with OA may have poor vision and may need special assistance for school.
+A personalized learning created by education specialists, school teachers, and low vision specialists (sometimes with special tools to help see better) can help a child to learn better at school.